BlockchainCommons/Learning-FROST-from-the-Command-Line/01_3_FROST_vs_MuSig.md

 340](https://en.bitcoin.it/wiki/BIP_0340).
 Taproot and Tapscript, which support Schnorr, were adopted at the same time.

-However, it turns out that FROST _isn't_ the only way to take advantage of Schnorr.
+Though Schnorr is the heart of FROST, FROST _isn't_ the only way to take advantage of Schnorr.

 ## The Power of MuSig